mnielsen/finding_scenius/finding_scenius.md

 Another way of countering the scenius hypothesis is to wonder whether ordinary statistical variation might explain the existence of a town like Florence.
-After all, the world has contained many communities of 100,000 people through history.
-And some of those communities will contain an unusually large number of excellent artists, just by the luck of the draw.
-Maybe the reason for Florence's success wasn't scenius, it was luck. _Some_ community had to have the most great artists, and maybe it just happened to be Florence.
+After all, just by the luck of the draw some communities will contain an unusually large number of excellent artists.
+Maybe Florence wasn't successful because of scenius, but just because some community had to have the most great artists, and it just happened to be Florence.

 In the appendix I use a statistical model to test the idea that Florence was just lucky.
 In particular, I test the _genius